ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

-Our total credit amount spent is $35, a sum even less than what a single group member had at their disposal.
-We take pride in managing our resources efficiently, achieving significant milestones while staying within budget constraints.
-Remarkably, we successfully trained our model on both Vertex AI and Compute Engine with GPU for optimal performance.Noteworthy achievements include deploying our model and implementing Data Drift on Cloud Run.
-While navigating these tasks, a substantial portion of our expenses was allocated to Google Storage.
-This was primarily due to the construction of numerous containers, each averaging around 3 GB in size, which we didn't delete.
+In total we used $45.
+We tried to limit our spendings such that we did exceed the gifted educational billing account.
+However, we did later find it was quite easy to change billing account for a project.
+The most of the credits were spend on storage and on using the compute engine.
+A substantial portion of our expenses was allocated to Google Storage.
+This was primarily due to the construction of numerous containers, each averaging around 3 GB in size, which we learned that we should remember to delete if not used.

 ### Question 25